ropensci/antanym/README.md

 #> 7 Booth Island United States of America
 ```

 The `an_preferred` function can help with finding one name per feature.
-It takes an `origin` parameter that specifies one or more preferred name issuers (countries or organisations).
-For features that have multiple names (e.g. have been named by multiple countries) a single name will be chosen, preferring names from the specified bodies where possible.
+It takes an `origin` parameter that specifies one or more preferred naming authorities (countries or organisations).
+For features that have multiple names (e.g. have been named by multiple countries) a single name will be chosen, preferring names from the specified naming authorities where possible.

 We start with 37629 names in the full CGA, corresponding to 19569 distinct features.
 Choose one name per feature, preferring the Polish name where there is one, and the German name as a second preference: